brianjbeach/blog.brianbeach.com/content/posts/2021-02-05-lambda-cold-start-part-1/index.md

 - x-Ray
 ---

 The ability to host an [ASP.NET project in AWS Lambda](https://github.com/aws/aws-lambda-dotnet/tree/master/Libraries/src/Amazon.Lambda.AspNetCoreServer) is a great way to get started with serverless.
 However, cold starts can result in a slow first invocation of the ASP.NET function.
 In this post I'll set up a typical, albeit simple, application to gather benchmarks.
-In part two, I will explore a few options to speed up initialization.
+In part [two](/posts/2021-02-06-lambda-cold-start-part-2/) and [three](/posts/2021-04-24-lambda-cold-start-part-3/), I will explore a few options to speed up initialization and invocation respectively.

 ## Background